arsena-k/Word2Vec-bias-extraction/README.md

 We include three possible modeling frameworks for modeling these dimensions (in parts B, C, and D).
 Developing three unique models enables us to check to robustness of our assumptions and empirical findings.
 We also include multiple other robustness checks along the way.

-For all modeling frameworks, we feed in a trained Word2Vec model on New York Times (in the code, you be pointed to where to download).
-In the Jupyter notebook for each of Part B, C and D, we also suggest a pre-trained model on GoogleNews.
+For all modeling frameworks, we feed in a Word2Vec model trained New York Times articles about health and body weight.
+In the Jupyter notebooks, we also suggest a pre-trained model on GoogleNews; we find that the conclcusions in our research are largely the same whether we use a model trained on GoogleNews or the New York Times.
 See [Part A](https://github.com/arsena-k/Word2Vec-bias-extraction) of this project for a tutorial on training and exploring your own Word2Vec model.
 If you are unfamiliar with text analysis or Word2Vec, start with Part A.

-## Part A:  Modeling Language with Word2Vec: Train a Word2Vec Model
+## Part A:  Modeling Language with Word2Vec: Train and Explore a Word2Vec Model
 Files needed from this repo:
 * Part_A_W2V_training_performance_exploring.ipynb
 * testing.py